 Cooper also made the related claim that “Wage growth is stagnant, Governor, whether you like it or not” and “the statistics show you are leaving out the middle class.”
 These claims are both false.

 During the third debate, Cooper melted down during the tax questions.
 Cooper claimed he can improve education and raise teacher salaries without raising taxes.
-Cooper bashed the current tax cuts in place, but then boasted that as member of the General Assembly, he cut taxes.
+Cooper bashed the current tax cuts in place but then boasted that as a member of the General Assembly, he cut taxes.

 WRAL moderator David Crabtree intervened saying that, “I’m trying to understand how you can have it both ways.
 If you can do that without raising taxes, it would appear these GOP tax cuts you’ve criticized didn’t hurt the budget.”